Looking Back: Our Biggest Projects and Milestones of 2024

 After RCD’s numerous meetings with neighbors of their newest housing project, community members wanted to create a mural to celebrate the students and youth living in the surrounding area.
 Local Color identified Artist Sasha Mufasa to take the community’s feedback and design this 2,000 SF mural.

 Over 40 volunteers came together to paint Sasha’s design on the fence.
+Hear more about Sasha’s inspiration and process in our Instagram recap.

 Photo: Alex Knowbody